 Craven’s book contains a bibliography of Simon’s writings, a lengthy, comprehensive list that is remembered to this day.
 It is especially impressive for someone who left school at 17 and was writing in a second language.
 A letter from Simon to Crahan is included which itself is a short history of the International Wine and Food Society and is of interest on many accounts.

 Did the Society in L.A. ignore beer?
 Not at all, and below I include details of a beer tasting it held on September 7, 1938.
-Nowhere in the book does Crahan give any indication he or others considered tasting beer lesser in relation to their (general) wine devotions.
+Nowhere in the book does Crahan give any indication he or others considered beer lesser in relation to their (more usual) wine devotions.
 This is commendable especially considering the early date.

 It is no surprise craft beer took flight from the 1970s in the same state.
 One can credit in part the Wine and Food Society of Southern California for the beer revival, as of course for the steady growth of interest in American wines after WW II.